osmanbeyoglulab/Tutorials-on-ISMB-2024/README.md

 3. Install the installer:
 	- Windows: Double-click the `.exe` file.
 Follow the instructions on the screen.
 For a detailed reference, please read [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html#installing-on-windows).
 	- macOS: double-click the `.pkg` file.
 Follow the instructions on the screen.For a detailed reference, please read [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html#installing-on-macos).
 	- Linux: In your terminal window, run: `bash Anaconda-latest-Linux-x86_64.sh`.
-Follow the prompts on the inConda is an open-source tool that provides package, dependency, and environment management for any programming language.
-To install conda, we must first pick the right installer for us.
-Below we will demonstrate how to install **Anaconda Distribution**, a full featured installer of Conda. staller screens.
+Follow the prompts on the screen.
 For a detailed reference, please read [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html#installing-on-linux).

 ###  <a name='ManagingEnvironment'></a>Managing Environment

 With conda, you can create, export, list, and update environments that have different versions of Python and/or packages installed in them.
-The JupyterLab, which can run in conda environment,  is a web application for computational documents so that our code can produce rich, interactive output.
+The JupyterLab, which can run in Conda environment,  is a web application for computational documents so that our code can produce rich, interactive output.

-Below we will demonstrate how to create an conda environment and install JupterLab and packages for each tutorial session on macOS/Linux.
-You need to create a separate conda enviroment for each session.
+Below we will demonstrate how to create a Conda environment and install JupyterLab and packages for each tutorial session on macOS/Linux.
+You need to create a separate Conda environment for each session.

 Use the **terminal** for the following steps.
 For a detailed reference, please read [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).